StrongMind/culture/tech_sessions/test_fixtures_ruby_examples.md

 end

 ```
-### Context variables are extracted from the setup.
+### Context variables are lazy loaded and extracted from the setup.
 ```ruby
 RSpec.describe Course do
   before :each do